-Table \ref{table:ablation-encoding} shows the quantitative results on the COVID-19 dataset for parallel and fan X-ray beam SVCT of 60, 90, and 120 views.
-From the results, we see that compared with no encoding, both the position encoding and hash encoding significantly improve the model performance in terms of all the three metrics for all the cases.
-For example, PSNR respectively improve 13.59 $\mathsf{dB}$ (39.56 vs. 25.97) and 15.79 $\mathsf{dB}$ (41.76 vs. 25.97) for fan X-ray beam SVCT reconstruction of 90 views.
-This is due to the spectral bias problem \cite{rahaman2019spectral, xu2019frequency} (\ie a pure MLP is biased toward learning low-frequency signals during the practical training).
-Thus, encoding modules are critical for improving the MLP's ability to learn high-frequency signals.
-Besides, we observe that the hash encoding slightly outperforms the position encoding for the most cases.
-For instance, PSNR improves 1.66 $\mathsf{dB}$ (37.93 vs. 36.27) for fan X-ray beam SVCT reconstruction of 60 views.
-Figure \ref{fig:encoding_fan} shows the qualitative results on a test sample ($\#$95) for fan X-ray beam SVCT reconstruction of 90 views.
-Overall, the hash encoding achieves the best image quality and the fastest reconstruction speed. benefiting from the shallower MLP (3 vs. 9), the hash encoding takes only about 1$\mathsf{min}$ to obtain the same performance as the position encoding.
-However, the position encoding takes 12$\mathsf{mins}$, which is about 12$\times$ acceleration.
-We also show the performance curves of the SCOPE model with the three encoding modules over training epochs in Figure \ref{fig:encoding-curves}.
-Obviously, the hash encoding produces the best performance.
+Table \ref{table:ablation-encoding} shows the quantitative results.
+From the results, we see that, compared with no encoding, both the position encoding and hash encoding significantly improve the model performance in terms of all three metrics for all the cases.
+For example, PSNR respectively improves by 13.59 dB (39.56 vs. 25.97) and 15.79 dB (41.76 vs. 25.97) for fan X-ray beam SVCT of 90 views.
+This is due to the spectral bias problem \cite{rahaman2019spectral, xu2019frequency}, \ie a pure MLP is biased toward learning low-frequency signals during the practical training.
+Therefore, encoding modules are critical for improving the MLP's ability to learn high-frequency signals.
+Besides, we observe that the hash encoding slightly outperforms the position encoding in most cases.
+E.g., PSNR improves by 1.66 dB (37.93 vs. 36.27) for fan X-ray beam SVCT of 60 views.
+Fig. \ref{fig:encoding_fan} shows the qualitative results on a test sample ($\#$95) for fan X-ray beam SVCT of 90 views.
+Overall, hash encoding achieves the best image quality and the fastest reconstruction speed benefiting from its adaptive encoding and the shallower MLP.
+Numerically, hash encoding takes only about 1.1 $\mathsf{min}$ to obtain the same performance as position encoding.
+However, position encoding takes 12.7 $\mathsf{mins}$, which is about 12$\times$ time cost.
+We also show the performance curves of the three encoding modules over training epochs in Fig. \ref{fig:encoding-curves}.
+Obviously, hash encoding produces the best performance.